Athletics

 Sports Medicine

-The Punahou Sports Medicine Team provides first aid and health care to all Punahou students, specifically those participating in interscholastic athletics.
-Our team will also assist with emergency care and treatment of non-athletes who sustain an injury at school.
-Our goal is to provide the best medical coverage for our athletes and students while maintaining a safe and healthy environment.
+The Punahou Sports Medicine Department provides first aid and health care to all Punahou students, specifically those participating in interscholastic athletics.
+Our team will also assist with emergency care and treatment of students who sustain an injury at school.
+Our goal is to provide the best medical care for our students while maintaining a safe and healthy environment.

 List of 3 items.